haskell/cabal/Cabal/doc/developing-packages.markdown

 See the output of `cabal help test` for a list of options you can pass to `cabal test`.

+#### Package cycles through test suites ####

+A lot of test suites depend on the `tasty` test infrastructure.
+However, `tasty` has a bunch of dependencies of its own; for example, `tasty` depends both on the `containers` package and the `optparse-applicative` package.
+Take `containers` as an example: we might like to be able to use `tasty` in the test-suite for containers, but is that possible?
+It seems to create a cyclic dependency with `tasty` depending on `containers` and `containers` in turn depending on `tasty`.

+In one sense, it can be argued that this cycle is not actually real.
+After all, we can first build `containers` without its test suite, then `tasty`, and finally the `containers` test suite.
+Right now this is only possible to do by hand; `cabal` cannot currently "split" packages in that way.

+But perhaps this isn't the right solution anyway.
+Suppose that we are working on the `containers` package; let's say for the sake of the discussion that we are experimenting with changing the internal representation of a `Map` (one of the datatypes provided by `containers`).
+Do we really want to build `containers`, then rebuild `tasty`, and finally rebuild the `containers` test suite for every change to `containers` that we make?
+Probably not.
+Not only would it be annoyingly slow, but do we really want to build `tasty` against a possible broken version of `containers`?
+Far better to build `tasty` against a known stable version of `containers` while we experiment.

+If we want to do that, however, it means that the `containers` test suite executable now uses _two_ versions of `containers`: the version-under-test and the older, stable version that we have linked `tasty` against.

+As of  version 1.24, this scenario is supported.
+The `cabal` solver can make independent choices for the dependencies of test suites which do not appear as (direct) dependencies of any other component in the package.
+In other words, if the test suite for `containers` _directly_ depends on `containers` (as it typically will), then _this_ version of containers _must_ be equal to the current version.
+It would be terribly confusing if the test suite got built against an older version after all!
+However, any dependencies of the test suite that do _not_ appear as dependencies elsewhere (such as `tasty`) will be considered independent; in our example, this means that the solver will be able to make independent choices for the dependency on `tasty`, _including all its transitive dependencies_, thus allowing it to pick a different version of `containers` to satisfy `tasty`'s dependency.

 ### Benchmarks ###

 Benchmark sections (if present) describe benchmarks contained in the package and